 - Evaluating Cost & Quality of Goods

 - Freight Forwarding

 - International Trade & Customs

 - Technology in Supply Chain

 - Customer Service

 And much more.
-If you’re looking a career that’s satisfying, challenging, fast-paced and well-remunerated, the supply chain sector could be just what you need.
-It will make good use of your logistic, planning and coordination skills, and you’ll get to join a dynamic industry that’s constantly evolving.
-There are literally hundreds of career paths in this sector, but here are a few of our favourites.
+If you’re looking for a career that’s satisfying, challenging, fast-paced and well-remunerated, the supply chain sector could be just what you need.
+It will make good use of your logistics, planning and coordination skills, and you’ll get to join a dynamic industry that’s constantly evolving.
+There are hundreds of career paths in this sector, but here are a few of our favourites.

 A warehouse manager is responsible for an entire warehouse of stock.
 This means he or she must plan and direct the activities of the warehouse workers to ensure that the daily operations run on time.
 A warehouse, and by extension its manager, can be tasked with receiving, shipping or sorting out stock, assisting with an inventory audit and more.
 Lastly, the warehouse manager must be well-organized and a good team worker, as many of his or her duties will involve communicating and collaborating with others.